Mental Health Professionals Advancing Compassionate Care

 Sporty is a stellar Facility Dog trained by Paragon Service Dogs staff per the standards established by Assistance Dogs International.
 She is a sweet Black Labrador Retriever.
 She responds to a wide variety of cues that can be integrated into therapeutic sessions.
 Sporty offers a calming and unconditionally accepting presence for people of all ages and backgrounds.

-Our therapy cat, Buddy, is a true character.
+Our facility cat, Buddy, is a true character.
 His witty antics and curiosity provide unique opportunities in therapeutic sessions.
 His zest for exploration is contagious.
 Buddy is a furry friend who is masterful at sparking a sense of adventure.
 He is also a natural at helping people feel at ease whether he's curling up beside someone during a tough moment or sharing the warmth of a sunny spot as he nestles down for a cat nap.

 Mulan brings comfort, joy, and calm to everyone she meets.
 Mulan has a special way of making people feel at ease with her soft fur, gentle purrs, and affectionate nature.
 She works as part of Good Talk Counseling’s sessions to help reduce stress, ease anxiety, and bring smiles to those who need it most.
 Whether curling up beside someone during a quiet moment or playfully batting at a toy to lift spirits, Mulan is a source of healing and connection.